d12frosted/elpa-mirror/gnu/vc-got-readme.txt

-This file contains a VC backend for the Game of Trees (got) version control system.
+vc-got is a VC backend for the Game of Trees (got) version control system.

 Backend implementation status